 Since finding long term recovery, Ryan has made helping others struggling with addiction and co-occurring mental health challenges his personal and professional passion.
 Ryan has worked at every level of the addiction continuum- from helping folks in the acute detoxification stage, to supporting clients in finding appropriate primary care treatment, and working as a recovery coach and residential manager in extended care and transitional living settings, Ryan truly has a depth of experience that’s invaluable to the clients and families he works with.

-Ryan’s personal journey, professional experience, addiction counselor training, and interventionist training make him well qualified for his role as Admissions Manager here at Jaywalker Lodge.
+Ryan’s personal journey, professional experience, addiction counselor training, and interventionist training make him well qualified for his role as Director of Admissions here at Jaywalker Lodge.

 In his spare time Ryan loves spending time with his wife and their dogs in the majestic Roaring Fork Valley.
 His hobbies include: fly fishing, hiking, skiing, biking, and golfing.